jackwanders/node-jsat/README.md

 ```

 ### TODO

-* Create a simple framework for creating new annotation types, focusing on the process of writing the transform module
+* Create a small library of (hopefully) useful transforms for various JSDoc annotations
-* Create a small library of (hopefully) useful annotation transforms
+* Create an easy to use API for creating custom annotation types, allowing developers to build reusable transforms to apply to their own code bases (e.g. argument validation, request scoping, etc)
 * Create a grunt or browserify plugin so that this can be included in existing build processes